Imharry25/Excel-Sales-Finance-Analytics/README.md

 ---

-Skills 🧑‍💻
+## Skills 🧑‍💻
-Technical Skills:
+### Technical Skills:

-🔄 ETL Processes: Expertise in Extract, Transform, and Load (ETL) to streamline data management.
+- 🔄 **ETL Processes**: Expertise in Extract, Transform, and Load (ETL) to streamline data management.
-🛠️ Power Query: Proficient in transforming and automating data for insightful analysis.
+- 🛠️ **Power Query**: Proficient in transforming and automating data for insightful analysis.
-🔢 DAX: Skilled in creating custom calculations and measures with Data Analysis Expressions.
+- 🔢 **DAX**: Skilled in creating custom calculations and measures with Data Analysis Expressions.
-🏗️ Power Pivot: Data modeling and relationship building to create effective business reports.
+- 🏗️ **Power Pivot**: Data modeling and relationship building to create effective business reports.
-📊 Pivot Tables: Crafting dynamic reports with pivot tables to showcase key performance metrics.
+- 📊 **Pivot Tables**: Crafting dynamic reports with pivot tables to showcase key performance metrics.

-Soft Skills:
+### Soft Skills:

-💡 Business-Oriented Approach: Designing analytics with a focus on business objectives.
+- 💡 Business-Oriented Approach: Designing analytics with a focus on business objectives.
-🎨 **Report Design: Creating visually appealing and user-friendly reports tailored to executive needs.
+- 🎨 **Report Design: Creating visually appealing and user-friendly reports tailored to executive needs.
-📋 Strategic Planning: Planning and executing reports that align with company goals and objectives.
+- 📋 Strategic Planning: Planning and executing reports that align with company goals and objectives.
-🔎 Data Accuracy: Ensuring all reports are clear, concise, and accurate for decision-makers.
+- 🔎 Data Accuracy: Ensuring all reports are clear, concise, and accurate for decision-makers.